CodeOmari/Capstone-Project/README.md

 Refer to requirements.txt file on project requirements

 # Project Setup
 Clone the project and change directory to the projects folder.
-For example: cd CAPSTONE-PROJECT.
+For example: cd CAPSTONE-PROJECT
 Activate virtual environment: source venv/bin/activate Run the project by starting the server: python manage.py runserver